Instrumentalization of the Holocaust: Israeli–Palestinian conflict

 Numerous historians and academics have argued that Israel has used the Holocaust to justify its actions towards Palestinians.
 Historian Moshe Zuckermann, for example, argued that particularist interpretations of the lessons of the Holocaust served to "justify the occupation and brutal, oppressive Israeli acts".
 Although he criticized the equation of the Holocaust with Israeli policies, Michael Rothberg also denounced the abuse of the Holocaust to justify Israeli violence, writing that it was "the morally justified originary position of victim that frequently justifies violence".
 Historian Daniel Blatman faulted Israel's "taking advantage of the terrible destruction that the Holocaust brought upon the Jewish people", and the tendency to "wave the permanent victim card" in response to criticism of Israeli policies.

 The charge of instrumentalization was prominently made by a number of books around the end of the twentieth century, particularly Peter Novick's The Holocaust in American Life, Tim Cole's Selling the Holocaust, and Norman Finkelstein's The Holocaust Industry, but these books were largely dismissed as overly cynical.
 In 2022, the conference "Hijacking Memory" was organized to "explore the hijacking of Holocaust memory by right-wing forces", and included presentations on a variety of countries including Germany, Poland, the United Kingdom, and Russia.
 The conference was split by controversy after Palestinian speaker Tareq Baconi argued that the memory of the Holocaust should not be used to argue against Palestinian human rights.
 Although Baconi's speech was applauded by the audience, Jan Grabowski and Konstanty Gebert accused him of antisemitism.
-More recently, Raz Segal and Enzo Traverso argue that the Holocaust has been used to justify the Gaza genocide.
+More recently, Raz Segal and Enzo Traverso argue that the Holocaust has been used to justify what they called the Gaza genocide.
 In 2025, the Zinn Education Project (an organization founded by the late Howard Zinn in 2008) published an article arguing that it was misleading to analyze the Israel-Palestine conflict as one shaped solely by antisemitism and Islamophobia.
 They called for teachers to encourage students to learn from histories, such as "the theft of land from Native Americans, the enslavement of Africans, the genocide of Jews, the incarceration of Japanese Americans", and how the forces of settler colonialism and foreign interference serve as historical explanations for the violence involved in this conflict.